Sovetskiy Soyuz icebreaker

 - Clear path width: 50 m (164 ft)

-Note: In case of poor AIS coverage, tracking the vessel's current location will be impossible.
-You can see CruiseMapper's list of all icebreakers and ice-breaking research ships in the "itinerary" section of our Icebreakers hub.
-All states and their fleets are listed there.
+Note: In case of poor AIS coverage, tracking the vessel's current location may be impossible.
+You can see CruiseMapper's list of all icebreakers and icebreaking research ships in the "itinerary" section of our Icebreakers hub, where all countries and their fleets are listed.